noxthot/ss22_julia_workshop/pages/datascience/index.md

 # Data Science

-In the recent years Data Science became one of the very hot topics as can also be seen in with [Google Trends](https://trends.google.de/trends/explore?date=all&q=data%20science):
+In recent years Data Science became one of the very hot topics as can also be seen in [Google Trends](https://trends.google.de/trends/explore?date=all&q=data%20science):
 \figalt{radiation therapy}{/assets/pages/datascience/datascience_googletrend.png}

-Data Science is an interdisciplinary field that uses various techniques and algorithms from Statistics, Mathematical Modelling, Pattern Recognition, Machine Learning and many more to gain insights in structured and unstructered data.
+Data science is an interdisciplinary field that uses various techniques and algorithms from statistics, mathematical modeling, pattern recognition, machine learning and many more to gain insights in structured and unstructered data.

 Of course we can only tackle very specific topics of this huge ecosystem within this workshop.
 We will briefly talk about the following topics:
 - Dataframes
-- Exploratory Data Analysis
+- Exploratory data analysis
-- Unsupervised Learning
+- Unsupervised learning
-- Supervised Learning
+- Supervised learning